KRFOSS/kali-docs/community/setting-up-a-kali-linux-mirror/index.md

   # size *before* a release, in order to get the upper bound.
 It's the upper
   # bound that mirror operators want to know.
   #
+  # On Mar 2026 there was a case of a mirror with a 1TB disk that went out of
+  # space.
+1TB IS NOT ENOUGH!
+  #
   ## /kali, aka. the main package repository
   - 2025.3     : 567 GB
   - Pre-2024.3 : 653 GB